New year brings record cold across US

 In Boston, forecasters predict a low of minus 1, with wind chill values as low as minus 7 degrees on New Year's Eve, and 2 degrees on the first day of the year.
 Mayor Marty Walsh urged residents to take precautions for the bitterly cold weather.

-"In times like these, it's vital for residents to look out for one another, and I encourage all Bostonians to reach out to the City if they or their neighbors need help this winter season," he said in a statement.
+"In times like these, it's vital for residents to look out for one another, and I encourage all Bostonians to reach out to the city if they or their neighbors need help this winter season," he said in a statement.

-The arctic front that hit earlier already has brutalized parts of the US.
-It was so cold in Massachusetts earlier this week that sharks were washing up on the shoreline of Cape Cod Bay, "likely stranded due to cold shock," the Atlantic White Shark Conservancy said.
+The arctic front that hit earlier already has brutalized parts of the United States.
+It was so cold in Massachusetts last week that sharks were washing up on the shoreline of Cape Cod Bay, "likely stranded due to cold shock," the Atlantic White Shark Conservancy said.

-Beleagured Erie, Pennsylvania, has gotten more snow in December -- 121.3 inches -- than its average for an entire winter season, meteorologist Chinchar said.
-And the city is forecast to get as much as 6 additional inches in the next two days.
+Beleaguered Erie, Pennsylvania, has gotten more snow in December -- 121.3 inches -- than its average for an entire winter season, meteorologist Chinchar said.
+And the city is forecast to get as much as 6 inches in the next two days.

-There's no light at the end of the snow tunnel for much of the US.
+There's no light at the end of the snow tunnel for much of the United States.
 Although it will get a few degrees warmer in the coming week, temperatures are expected to drop again late in the week.

 "It's not like this is going to end and it goes back to normal," Chinchar said.

 But if you're looking to escape the cold, you could try the West, where places like Kingman, Arizona, are experiencing record highs.
-On Friday, more than 32 record highs were recorded, according to CNN meteorlogists.
+On Friday, more than 32 record highs were recorded, according to CNN meteorologists.